-21.04 - SAFETY AND FIRST-AID PROGRAM
+21.04 - SAFETY AND FIRST AID PROGRAM

-A safety and first-aid program shall be instituted, and regular safety meetings at each duty station shall be scheduled by the Employer during working hours in a "tool box" or "lunch" area.
+A safety and first-aid program as required by the State Safety Code, shall be instituted, and regular safety meetings at each duty station shall be scheduled by the Employer during working hours once each month in a "tool box" or "lunch" area.
 Upon request by the Union, safety meetings may precede or be followed by a relief period or meal break, at which time the Union may be present and meet with their members.
 In doing so there will be no disruption of the work routine.

-21.05 - FIRST-AID TRAINING
+21.05 - FIRST AID TRAINING